-Sections 315 and 316 of the Act contain penalty provisions for offences against the funding and disclosure provisions.
+Sections 315 and 316 of the Electoral Act contain penalty provisions for offences against the funding and disclosure provisions.
 Refer to Appendix 6 for details of penalties.

-The AEC aims to assist political and electoral participants to fulfil their obligations under the Act.
-The AEC may, however, refer matters to the Director of Public Prosecutions for offences against the disclosure provisions when no response or an unsatisfactory response to resolve non-compliance needs to be escalated.
+The AEC aims to assist political and electoral participants to fulfil their obligations under the Electoral Act.
+Where there has been a breach of the Electoral Act, the AEC may refer matters to the Commonwealth Director of Public Prosecutions.